Meet the team

 The picture is of me with my beloved pup Rumely.
 He moved to Maine with me from eastern PA a couple years ago with two sisters, who have sadly passed on.
 His mom was a (pregnant!) yellow lab stray someone from work had found in Philadelphia just over 13 years ago (father remained anonymous).
 She soon had seven pups also in need of good homes.
 In his younger years, all he did was run; walking was just too darned slow!
 He was also an excellent hunter.
 Now he's content to lie around with treats and toys, living a life of leisure.
 I named him after a neighboring small town in the Upper Peninsula of Michigan that I was always fond of (Rumely, MI), and learned after moving from Michigan to North Dakota that it's also the name of a very old tractor from the early 1900's (for all those tractor history buffs out there!).
 I actually saw & touched one of these tractors years ago at a Steam Threshers Reunion held in western Minnesota.
 Nothing at all like the tractors made today!
 The Rumely that you see with me truly is woman's best friend.

-- Julia JonesCommunity Loan OfficerJulia JonesCommunity Loan Officer
+- Julia JonesCommunity Lending OfficerJulia JonesCommunity Lending Officer

 What's your background?

-I grew up in Sutton, a small town at the base of Mt.
-Kearsarge in the Dartmouth-Lake Sunapee Region of NH.
-I earned a bachelor's degree in Economics from Smith College and am in the final stages of a master’s program in environmental economics at the University of New Hampshire.
+I grew up in Sutton, NH, a small town at the base of Mt.
+Kearsarge.
+I earned a bachelor's degree in economics from Smith College and just completed a master’s program in environmental economics at the University of New Hampshire.
 During my graduate career, I conducted research in agricultural economics and rural development, with a focus on local food distribution.
 I have a professional background in lending and more than ten years of experience in commercial fruit & vegetable farming, beginning with my first job at Spring Ledge Farm as a teenager.
 I was formerly Business Manager at the Kitchen Garden Farm in Sunderland, MA, Assistant Branch Manager at M&T Bank, and most recently worked for Dirt Capital Partners in Farmer Services.
-My partner Taylor and I launched Night Farm in 2017, a small saltwater farm in Rye NH where we grow vegetables for local restaurants and markets on public land.
+My partner Taylor and I launched Night Farm in 2017, a small saltwater farm where we grow vegetables for local restaurants and markets.
 I grew up in 4-H, enjoy cooking for friends and family, and love taking a dive in the Gulf of Maine.

 Why I want to work for Maine Harvest?